 This stainless-steel oven is 21 x 16 x 12 inches and weighs 37 pounds.

-The microwave oven from Samsung has a sensor cook element to automatically adjusts the cooking temperature with its 1000W.
-It has 10 different power levels and seven cooking presets with a triple distribution system to heat food evenly and thoroughly.
+The microwave oven from Samsung has a sensor cook element to automatically adjusts the cooking temperature with its 950W.
+It has a variety of cooking presets with a triple distribution system to heat food evenly and thoroughly.

 The ceramic enamel interior and turntable are scratch-resistant and easy to clean.
 And the eco mode will conserve energy by turning off the display when you are not using it.

 This oven is 18.43 x 23.62 x 13.28 inches, weighs 43 pounds, and offers 1.9 cu.ft. of space.

 Toshiba Microwave Oven

 The inverter technology on this Toshiba microwave provides even heating and defrosting with faster cooking.
 At 1250 watts and 10 power settings along with the pre-programmed sensor menu you can cook popular foods like pizza, potato, vegetables, and more with a push of a button.

 Power-saving Eco mode, sound on/off option, LED cavity light, and 13.6 inches glass turntable are part of the other features.

 This stainless-steel oven is 21.77 x 19.2 x 12.99 inches, weighs 28.7 pounds, and Toshiba provides a 1-year limited warranty.